Warm core ring: Movement

 Rings will drift to the west-southwest at 3–5 km/day for several months up to a year.
 The rings always rotate clockwise due to the direction of the Gulf Stream and can reach rotational velocities of up to 1 m/s.
 Usually warm core rings cannot move onto the continental shelf because they reach deeper than the seafloor on the shelf by over 1000 meters, though they can approach the shelf.

 Dissipation

 Warm core rings are often reabsorbed by the Gulf Stream, but they can break apart on their own as well if they move onto the continental shelf.
+The survivability of warm core rings can depend on the region of formation within the Gulf Stream, the season of formation in a year, the latitude of formation, and their proximity to the New England Sea Mount chain.

 Detection and Tracking

 Warm core rings are easily observed in the Gulf of Mexico or elsewhere through the use of infrared imagery by weather satellites.
 Since the ocean water temperature of the ring is significantly higher than the surrounding waters, these rings show up easily in infrared images.
 This, coupled with models of ring movement, allow well-developed tracking of the rings.
 Because warm core rings include warm water to a significant depth, infrared satellites can differentiate the temperature, unlike cold core rings, which cannot be easily detected due to the rapid warming of waters in a cold core ring.
 Warm core rings are also detected by sea surface height anomalies.
 Since warm water takes up more space as it expands than cold water, the large amount of warm water causes an upwelling in sea height which can be detected by buoys.